 Public transport in Greece

-Expatriates can take advantage of regional railway lines which link most of the country as well as the urban rail networks in some of the larger cities.
-Trains in Greece are operated by the Greek Railway Organisation (Organismos Sidirodromon Ellados), which is known by its acronym, OSE.
-The majority of the rail network is good and expats shouldn’t have too many problems.
-However, the network is not as extensive as Greece’s bus routes and generally isn't as comfortable as the buses.
+Expats can take advantage of regional railway lines which link most of the country, as well as the urban rail networks in some larger cities.
+The majority of the rail network is efficient and expats shouldn’t have too many problems.

-The subway system is the Athens Metro, which runs along three lines and links the city centre to the surrounding suburbs and the Athens International Airport.
-Since 2003, the planning and construction of a metro system in Thessaloniki has been underway, with construction due to be completed in 2018.
-This may, however, be delayed as construction continues to unearth a wealth of archaeological finds.
+The country's only operational subway system is the Athens Metro, which runs along three lines and links the city centre to the surrounding suburbs and the Athens International Airport.

-The Athens Tram is the only public tram network in Greece and is run by the Urban Rail Transport Company (STASY SA) The network began as a horse-drawn tramway in the 19th century and has developed into a modern system that runs between 5am and midnight during the week, and 24 hours a day over weekends.
+The Athens Tram is the only public tram network in Greece.
+The network began as a horse-drawn tramway in the 19th century, and has developed into a modern system that is reliable and convenient, running from early in the morning to late at night.

 Buses are the primary form of public transport on land in Greece.
-With a network that connects large cities like Athens and Thessaloniki to small villages, expats shouldn’t have much of a problem getting around.
+With a network that connects large cities like Athens and Thessaloniki to small villages, expats should be able to explore Greece with relative ease.
 The majority of the mainland is linked to Athens or, alternatively, Thessaloniki.
 Islands such as Corfu can also be accessed by bus from the Greek capital.